MaRDI4NFDI/.github/.github/ISSUE_TEMPLATE/MaRDI_feature_request.md

 **Checklist for this issue**:
-(Some checks for making sure this feature-request is completely formulated)
+(Some checks for making sure this feature request is completely formulated)
 - [ ] Participants in discussion have been invited as assignees
 - [ ] All fields of the issue have been filled
 - [ ] Example fields have been removed